 Do I really need to let nails breathe?

 While it might be a metaphorical use of the word ‘breathe’, nails don’t take in oxygen from the air.
 Therefore nails don’t need to be free from polish to stay healthy, but they do need proper care.
 Nails can become discolored thanks to pigments in polishes, or you might notice white patches appearing on your nail after polish is incorrectly removed.
 A break from nail polish every once in a while can be welcome to prevent yellowing and chipping.
+You don’t need to define a time frame, but you should make sure your nails are properly cared for.
+You decide if it’s every few months or every few weeks, but it’s not a good idea to let damage build up.

 Gel manicures, on the other hand, can cause nail dehydration and thinning if used in excess and especially if not correctly applied with a gel base coat.
 Acrylic nails can also damage the nails in the longer term, as the surface of your natural nails is filed down for application, meaning the natural nail becomes weaker.